 LOCATION: Washington, DC

-COMPENSATION: This is an unpaid position with modest help for transportation costs.
-Academic credit may be available.
+COMPENSATION: This is an unpaid position.
+Academic credit or Community Service Federal-Work Study payment may be available.

-ESSENTIAL FUNCTIONS: Work with program staff, managers and directors, and the Executive Director to achieve the mission of ending the death penalty in the US and supporting efforts worldwide.
+ESSENTIAL FUNCTIONS: Work with program staff and the Executive Director to achieve the mission of ending the death penalty in the US and supporting efforts worldwide.
 Specifically, communications interns will support the organization in implementing its national advocacy campaign to end the death penalty as well as in supporting state-based campaigns to repeal the death penalty or otherwise reduce executions and death sentences.

 RESPONSIBILITIES: Duties include substantive research and writing.
 Communications interns conduct research on target audiences and media outlets; draft copy for online and print communications; track coverage; help implement the organization’s social media strategy; help with press outreach and media event coordination as applicable; and conduct research on and write about case-specific initiatives as well as issue advocacy campaigns.